wp-plugins/simple-links/readme.txt

 2. The Shortcode Generating Form

 == Changelog ==
+= 4.0.3 =
+* Fix bug with importing categories from WP Links

 = 4.0.2 =
 * Fix bug with count of links when some links not sorted by category